OpenSpace/openspace.github.io/docs/builders/globebrowsing/build-local-dem-patches.md

     Center      (     127.841, -383474.739) ( 76d55'40.21"W,  6d28'10.02"S)
     ...

 There is still some difference between the height map and the texture.
-This is mainly due to the fact that a heightmap and a corresponding texture don't necessarily have the same pixel size and position.
+This is mainly because a height map and a corresponding texture don't necessarily have the same pixel size and position.

 ### File Format Conversion